 Quick overview of RV 1090 and Overlander

 The Garmin RV 1090 is a GPS navigation device designed exclusively for RVers.
 While regular GPS units will focus only on the mapping, the RV 1090 factors in the size and weight of your RV, then finds a recommended route that is free of hazards or clearance problems.
 Another area that the RV 1090 excels at is informing you of issues that may be important to RVers.
-For example, the GPS will let you know of upcoming steep grades, sharp curves, weight limits, and more before you get to them.
+For example, the GPS will inform you of upcoming steep grades, sharp curves, weight limits, and more before you get to them.
 In addition to driving data, you also get RV-specific information for trip planning and service needs.
-The RV 1090 comes with a preloaded directory of RV parks and services, including campgrounds, fuel stations, dumpsites, etc.
+The RV 1090 has a preloaded directory of RV parks and services, including campgrounds, fuel stations, dumpsites, etc.

 The Overlander navigator, Garmin’s most expensive RV unit, is essentially an RV 1090 on steroids.
 While it offers most of the same features as the RV 1090, it kicks it up a notch by focusing on off-road navigation and features.
 In addition to the traditional on-road functionality also found in the RV 1090, the Overlander comes standard with features designed to help you navigate over non-mapped terrain or forest roads.

 The Overlander comes standard with topographic maps and also allows you to preload satellite imagery for a birdseye view of your surroundings.
 It is also built like a tank, mostly benefiting those driving open-frame vehicles like ATVs, UTVs, or top-free Jeeps.
 The Overlander is built to the U.S. military standard 810 for thermal and shock resistance.

 Let’s take a closer look at the different features of the two Garmin devices and explore how they relate to your needs: